Breee/raidquaza/README.md

 ### Defining the source of Point of Interests.
 You must choose between using a csv file or a database.
-Just the section you need.
+Just use the section you need.

 **Limitations:**
 - Currently we only support mysql/mariadb databases